Roanoke Road to HWY 170 Approach Turn Lane

 Every year, residential sewer charges are determined by your water usage during the Winter Quarter (December, January, February).
-We will calculate every resident's average during the month of March, and you should see any changes on your April bill.
+We calculated every resident's average during the month of March, and you will see the changes on your March bill, issued April 8th.

 If you are new to Westlake, you will be assigned the system average (15,000) until you have resided in Westlake through a complete Winter Quarter.
 Your sewer charges may still vary, as the system average is the maximum you can be charged.
 So if you use less than 15,000 gallons of water in a month, you will be charged according to your usage.